 Don’t worry if the person you care for doesn’t seem to respond very much.
 As the end of their life approaches, weakness, and lack of consciousness increase.
 It is this, rather than a lack of appreciation for you, that may stop them responding.

 What support can health care professionals give me?

-Members of the health care team can give advice and offer help with controlling symptoms such as pain, breathlessness or chesty secretions.
-Your health care professional can also help to provide practical care with equipment to maintain comfort, such as special beds
+Members of the health care team can give advice and offer help with controlling your loved one’s symptoms such as pain, breathlessness, or chesty secretions.
+Your health care professional can also help to provide practical care with equipment to maintain comfort, such as special beds.